 China Guardian Auctions

 The Guardian Art Centre is the new headquarters for China Guardian Auctions, China’s oldest art auction house.
 It is located at the intersection of Wangfujing Street and Wusi Avenue near the Forbidden City in central Beijing.

-At least 30 design proposals were rejected more than 18 years for a building in the last large site located in such close proximity to the historic centre.
+At least 30 design proposals were rejected for more than 18 years for a building in the last large site located in such close proximity to the historic centre.
 International architecture firm Büro Ole Scheeren designed the winning proposal for the Guardian Art Centre complex.

-Construction of the building began in 2013 and the facility will open to public in 2016 as the world's first custom-designed, modern auction house headquarters.
+Construction of the building began in 2013 and the facility will open to the public in 2016 as the world’s first custom-designed, modern auction house headquarters.